 For now heroin addiction poses a comparatively low threat in South Carolina.
-Fatalities, arrests and rehab admissions associated with SC heroin addiction remain limited.
-The small amount of heroin that does exist in South Carolina is confined to its inner cities.
+Fatalities, arrests and rehab admissions associated with heroin addiction in South Carolina remain limited.
+The small amount of heroin that does exist in the state is confined to its inner cities.
 Despite the current lull in heroin-related activity in the state, law enforcement officials revealed that prices have decreased, and are keeping a close eye on the matter in an effort to stem proliferation.
-The most common variety of heroin in South Carolina continues to be Mexican “black tar”.
+The most common variety of heroin in South Carolina continues to be Mexican “black tar.”

-SC club drug addiction is claiming an increasingly large portion of the state’s younger population.
-Given their name due to their close affiliation with rave and nightclub culture, club drugs encompass MDMA (ecstasy), ketamine, PCP, LSD, and GHB.
+Club drug addiction is claiming an increasingly large portion of the state’s younger population.
+Given their name due to their close affiliation with rave and nightclub culture, club drugs include MDMA (molly), ketamine, PCP, LSD, and GHB.
 These drugs have also made their way into many of South Carolina’s colleges and high schools.
-Distributors tend to include Asian gangs and independent Caucasian dealers who dole out the drugs in social situations in conjunction with alcohol and other illicit substances.
-Ecstasy continues to be the most popular club drug in South Carolina, as prices continue to decline.
+Distributors tend to include Asian gangs and independent dealers who dole out the drugs in social situations in conjunction with alcohol and other illicit substances.
+Molly continues to be the most popular club drug in South Carolina, as prices continue to decline.